 Involving people with lived experience of kidney disease is important for the success of the Kidney Quality Improvement Partnership.

-Improvement requires the knowledge and insight of those who experience kidney care first hand.
+Improvement requires the knowledge and insight of those who experience kidney care.

 There are many ways you can get involved in our projects and national programme.

 - Opportunities currently available to get involved in quality improvement

 - Examples of good practice and case studies